Jeff Kellogg: Notable games

 Kellogg was umpiring at second base when Randy Johnson reached the 300 win milestone on June 4, 2009.

 On April 27, 2012, in a game between the Baltimore Orioles and Oakland A's, Kellogg tackled a shirtless man who had run onto the field and slid into home plate at Oriole Park at Camden Yards after the man had eluded Baltimore police for nearly two minutes.

 Kellogg was chosen to serve as the crew chief for the one-game Wild Card playoff between the Atlanta Braves and the St. Louis Cardinals on October 5, 2012.
+That was the game when left field umpire Sam Holbrook called a highly controversial infield fly rule on an outfield fly struck by Andrelton Simmons.

 Kellogg was the second base umpire when Albert Pujols of the Los Angeles Angels hit his 600th career home run against the Minnesota Twins on June 3, 2017.

-Personal
+Personal life

-Kellogg resides in Michigan, and received a B.S. in Criminal Justice from Ferris State University in Big Rapids, Michigan.
+Kellogg resides in Michigan, and received a B.S. in criminal justice from Ferris State University in Big Rapids, Michigan.
+Kellog's wife, Pam is the sister of former Major League Umpires Tim and Bill Welke.